|

 celebrate the most wonderful time of the year, as the Magic Kingdom proudly presents..."

 Mickey's Once Upon A Christmastime Parade (low) is the Christmas Parade held during Mickey's Very Merry Christmas Party, and is broadcast on ABC during Christmas, albeit with a few modifications.
 This parade was taped a couple of days after the 2009 version was recorded for broadcast.
-Magic Kingdom Christmas photos can be found here... |
+Images of the parade can be found here... |

 208MB, Length: 18:08, Bitrate: 1.5mb/s 47.2MB, Length: 18:08, Bitrate: 512kb/s Mobile: 59.3MB, Length: 18:08 |